Python Poetry: Package and venv Management Made Easy

 poetry showList the installed packages

-poetry export -f <filename>Export the list of dependencies (currently only to requirements.txt format)
+poetry export -o <filename>Export the list of dependencies to a requirements.txt file

 poetry installInstall all dependencies of the current poetry project.
 Uses poetry.lock if present.